Meet Our Faculty

 Historical Areas of Interest: The Roman Revolution, Women’s History in the Western World, Colonial North America, the use of fiction in the teaching of History

-Jason Szilagyi, Email: jasonszilagyi@delta.edu
+Jason Szilagyi, Adjunct Professor, Email: jasonszilagyi@delta.edu

-Matthew Thick, Email: matthewthick@delta.edu
+Matthew Thick, Adjunct Professor, Email: matthewthick@delta.edu